-Andreas Brantelid was born in 1987 to Swedish/Danish parents.
+Andreas Brantelid was born in Copenhagen in 1987 to Swedish/Danish parents.
 He started playing the cello from a very early age, studying with his father Ingemar.
-He made his concerto debut at the age of 14 with the Royal Danish Orchestra in Copenhagen playing the Elgar Cello Concerto.
+He made his concerto debut at the age of 14 with the Royal Danish Orchestra playing the Elgar Cello Concerto.
 Since then he has appeared as a soloist with all the major orchestras in Scandinavia.
-This season he will make his debut with the Seattle, Milwaukee and Bournemouth Symphony Orchestras and will also perform at the Konzerthaus in Vienna with the Danish National Chamber Orchestra.
+This season he will make his debut with the London Philharmonic and MDR Leipzig Orchestras as well as returning to the BBC National Orchestra of Wales.
+He will also make his debut in Japan, performing a solo recital as well as concerto performances with the Yomiuri Nippon Symphony Orchestra.

 Andreas won 1st Prize in the Eurovision Young Musicians Competition (2006) and the Paulo International Cello Competition (2007).
 He was a Borletti-Buitoni Trust Fellowship winner in 2008.
 He was also recently a member of the Lincoln Centre Chamber Music Society in New York and the BBC’s New Generation Artist scheme.
 He has studied with Mats Rondin, Torleif Thedéen and Frans Helmersson.